 As well as the main house, there’s also a lot of activity in the old slave buildings.

-Most activity occurs on the fourth floor, and particularly around room 408…
+Most activity occurs on the fourth floor, particularly around room 408…

-Built in 1909, the Hotel Sorrento in Seattle Washington has always had an eerie aura to it, you only have to look at the design of it to get the feeling something quite spooky may be going on inside.
+Built in 1909, the Hotel Sorrento in Seattle, Washington, has always had an eerie aura.
+You only have to look at the design of it to get the feeling something quite spooky may be going on inside.

-The hotel is the home to the spirit of Alice Toklas, who was the partner of writer Gertrude Stein.
+The hotel is the home to Alice Toklas’s spirit, who was the partner of writer Gertrude Stein.
 Reports from staff and guests alike have alluded to her presence mainly on the fourth floor, where her apparition has been seen gliding down the dimly lit hallways, often wearing white and sometimes in black.

-If you’re feeling particularly brave, opt to stay in room 408 if you can.
-Or if you’re feeling a little thirsty, head to the Dunbar Room where she’s been known to move people’s drinks around.
+If you’re feeling courageous, opt to stay in room 408 if you can.
+Or, if you’re feeling a little thirsty, head to the Dunbar Room, where she’s been known to move people’s drinks around.

-The Blennerhassett Hotel in the historic town of Parkersburg West Virginia is the perfect choice for anybody looking for a haunted hotel in a historic setting.
-Opening in 1889, the hotel was a leading example of hotels during what would later become known as the gaslight era.
+The Blennerhassett Hotel in the historic town of Parkersburg, West Virginia, is the perfect choice for anybody looking for a haunted hotel in a historical setting.
+Opening in 1889, the hotel was a leading example of hotels that later became known as the gaslight era.

-The hotel is believed to be haunted by the ghost of the original builder of the hotel, William Chancellor.
+The hotel is believed to be haunted by the ghost of the hotel’s original builder, William Chancellor.
 His apparition has been seen in the library wearing a gray three-piece suit and smoking his trademark cigar.

-Built for a cost of $1.5 million dollars (around $40 million today), the Pfister Hotel has been a luxurious Milwaukee landmark since 1893.
-It’s supposedly haunted by the ghost of Charles Pfister, the son of the original owner who died before it’s completion.
+Built for a $1.5 million cost (around $40 million today), the Pfister Hotel has been a luxurious Milwaukee landmark since 1893.
+It’s supposedly haunted by Charles Pfister’s ghost, the son of the original owner who died before its completion.
 He wanted to ensure that his attention to detail lived on even after his death.